This week's Bengals.com media forum is lining up like a pollster's map and there is polarization in the room.

 "Chris Clemons is a double-digit sack guy, they've got two dynamic young safeties and one of them, Kam Chancellor, is good for two or three big hits a game.
 Linebacker David Hawthorne is healthy, so they're better in the middle of the field.

-"It’s been an interesting transition at cornerback for them.
-If you look at their top four corners as far as playing time last year, Marcus Trufant is on IR,
+"It's been an interesting transition at cornerback for them.
+If you look at their top four corners as far as playing time last year, Marcus Trufant is on IR, Kelly Jennings is with the Bengals, Walter Thurmond injured his ankle against Cleveland and is done for the year, and Roy Lewis is on PUP and just returning.

 "So they're mixing and matching there, although Thurmond is the one guy they were really expecting to come on.